perturbo-code/perturbopy/docs/source/testsuite.rst

    (pertpy) $ pytest

 In the case of successful run of all tests, one will see **<n> passed** as the final line of the output, where <n> is the number of tests.
+You will also see that some tests have been skipped.
+This is fine, because the tests for ``qe2pert.x`` are skipped if it's not specified.

 By default, the tests wil be run in the *perturbopy/tests_f90/PERTURBO_SCRATCH* directory.
 If all tests are passed, this directory will be empty after the pytest run.
 In the case of a failure of one or more tests, the corresponding test folder(s) will be not removed from the *tests_f90/PERTURBO_SCRATCH* directory.